 The Department of Political Science at Western Michigan University, originally known as the Western State Normal School, began in 1904.
 The department was listed as History and Civics in the summer of 1904 course book.
 In these early years, courses in civics were primarily focused on citizenship and civil affairs and many of these courses were taken by education students.
 By 1919, the History and Civics Department was renamed History and Economics, which later changed in 1920 to History and Social Science when courses in political science were first offered.
 Political science courses expanded to include American federal government, state and local government and comparative government.
 Throughout the 1920s other courses were added.
 D.C.
 Shilling began his career in political science at WMU in the 1920s.
 A distinguished scholar whose tenure at the University lasted 30 years, Shilling taught all of the courses offered throughout the course of the semester in the department's early days.

 In 1945, the Department of Social Sciences was divided into four separate departments: history, political science, economics and sociology.
-The Department of Political Science continued with only Professors Shilling, Weber and Santoro.
+The Department of Political Science continued with only Professors Shilling, Santoro, and Weber.
 In 1955, the department began a Master of Arts program.
+Governor Williams signed the Western Michigan University bill that changed the name of the university to what it is today in 1957.
 By 1960, the department had grown to 11 professors and by the 1970s that number had increased to more than 20.
 The department established the Institute of Public Affairs in 1963 to encourage research and provide opportunities for faculty and students to become actively involved in public affairs.
+Dr. Claude Phillips, department professor, chaired the IOPA.
+The IOPA was responsible for bringing many scholars to speak on campus including David Broder, well known Washington Post contributor, in 1978.
 In 1964 Milton Greenberg became the first elected chairperson of a department at WMU.
 Many other departments subsequently changed from appointed heads to elected chairs.
-In 1974 the Center for Public Administration was created and later became the School of Public Affairs and Administration.
-The Master's in Development Administration followed in 1985.
-The department has historically been a strong advocate of experiential education and its internship programs have been a key avenue for this type of learning.
-In 1991 the department, in cooperation with the Lee Honors College, established a Capital Internship Program.
-This program allows up to 15 students each spring semester to complete an internship in Lansing.
-To date, more than 180 students have been capital interns, showcasing WMU's students to the Lansing political community to the benefit of the University and the students.
+Dr. George Klein, department professor, created and administered an extensive U.S. State Department exchange program between Yugoslavia allowing both students and faculty to study/teach in the Baltic region.